 Receiving a volunteer referral

 A suitable contact when identified will be referred to you.
 The interviewer emails you providing the name and contact details for the volunteer.
-The volunteer is also asked to contact you directly to make a suitable time for an interview.
+The potential volunteer is advised to contact you directly to proceed.

 What is expected of an organisation?

-It is expected that in accordance with “best practice” the member will return calls from potential volunteers in a timely manner, and/or keep them informed of the status of their application.
+It is expected that in accordance with “best practice” you will return calls from potential volunteers in a timely manner, and/or keep them informed of the status of their application.
 Failure to do so will have a detrimental effect on your organisation.